Atlanta Braves minor league players: Luke Sinnard

 Luke Alexander Sinnard (born October 21, 2002) is an American professional baseball pitcher in the Atlanta Braves organization.

 Sinnard attended Beech Senior High School in Hendersonville, Tennessee, where he played baseball and was teammates with Chase Burns.
 He went unselected in the 2021 Major League Baseball draft, and enrolled at Western Kentucky University to play college baseball.
 After his freshman season, he transferred to Indiana University.
 For Indiana in 2023, Sinnard started 16 games and went 6-3 with a 4.27 ERA and 114 strikeouts over 86 1/3 innings.
 His 114 strikeouts set the Indiana record for single-season strikeouts.
 After the season, he underwent Tommy John surgery, forcing him to miss the entirety of the 2024 season.
 Despite this, he was still selected by the Atlanta Braves in the third round of the 2024 Major League Baseball draft.

 Sinnard was assigned to the Augusta GreenJackets to make his professional debut and to open the 2025 season.
 In May, he was promoted to the Rome Emperors.
-He missed time during the season due to an elbow stress reaction.
+He missed a month and a half during the season due to a right elbow stress reaction.
 Over 16 starts between the two teams, Sinnard went 2-6 with a 2.86 ERA and 86 strikeouts over 72 1/3 innings.
 He was assigned to play in the Arizona Fall League with the Glendale Desert Dogs after the season.
+Sinnard played the 2026 season with the Florida Complex League Braves, Rome, and the Columbus Clingstones.
+Across 14 starts between the three teams, he went 0-2 with a 2.94 ERA and 61 strikeouts over 52 innings.